Jan Škrdlík

 Jan Škrdlík (born 31 October 1964 in Ostrava) is a Czech cellist, of the younger school of the Czech cello players, an artist, a writer and a teacher.

 Biography

 Background and early life

 The family came from Slovácko, a rural region in the south of the country.
-Parents Jaroslav and Anna Škrdlík moved to the town of Ostrava in search of work.
+Parents Jaroslav and Anna Škrdlík moved to the city of Ostrava in search of work.
 The name “Škrdlík” is derived from the word škrle, a tool for the working of millstones used in Moravia in the 12th century, inspired by the sound of metal scratching stone. (Škrdlík's grandfather maintained mill machinery.)

 Jan Škrdlík was led to music by his mother, a violin teacher, and he decided to become a professional musician at the age of 17.
 His teachers Jan Hališka (a professor at the Ostrava Conservatory) and Miroslav Doležil (a primary school teacher) had studied under Bohuš Heran, a private pupil of Hanuš Wihan, founder of the Czech Quartet.
 The young violoncellist was thus influenced by one of the leading lights of Czech music in modern times.